Jump Recruiter Logo

 Accepting the first offer without negotiation can cost you more than you realize.

-In reality, salary negotiation is expected.
+What most job seekers don’t realize is that salary negotiation is expected.
 Most employers plan for it.
 So, asking for a better offer is not risky when done correctly.

 When Is the Right Time to Negotiate?